EUREKA SPRINGS SCHOOL OF THE ARTS

 Emily (Tulsa, OK) is a paper artist working in Tulsa, Oklahoma.
 Her sewn paper garments and layered cut paper scenes explore ideas about identity, memory and myth.
 She is a 2013 Windgate Fellow and is currently a Tulsa Artist Fellow.

-Doug (Eureka Springs, AR) is the author of 13 books and over 90 articles in woodworking publications, including Fine Woodworking, Woodwork, and American Woodworker.
-Doug has spent 40 years as a professional woodworker and is one of the founders of Eureka Springs School of the Arts.
+Doug Stowe (Eureka Springs, AR) is the author of 10 books and over 75 articles on woodworking publications, including Fine Woodworking, Woodwork and American Woodworker.
+Doug has spent 40 years as a professional woodworker and is one of the founders of the Eureka Springs School of the Arts.
 In 2009, Doug was named an Arkansas Living Treasure by the Arkansas Department of Heritage.

 Bob Patrick is a nationally known blacksmith with professional experience since 1967.
 He has taught and demonstrated at regional and national conferences all over North America.

 Abraham (Sparta, TN) has been forging functional and art objects since 2006.
 He holds a BFA in Metals from the Appalachian Center for Craft where he has taught various workshops.
 He has exhibited his work throughout the country and has been running Pardee Metal LLC, full-time since 2016.